laurastarratt/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 If a hybrid collection includes known born-digital media and/or hardware:

 * During the weekly accessioning meeting, the Accessioning Archivist assigns hybrid collection to a member of the accessioning team.
-* The accessioning archivist adds information regarding any known born-digital media and/or hardware to the born-digital inventory, which is stored as a tab in the master shelf list.
+* The Accessioning Archivist adds information regarding any known born-digital media and/or hardware to the born-digital inventory, which is stored as a tab in the master shelf list.
-* The accessioning archivist accessions the born-digital media and/or hardware with the rest of the collection, using the digital archives controlled vocabulary (listed below) to describe what is included.
+* The Accessioning Archivist accessions the born-digital media and/or hardware with the rest of the collection, using the digital archives controlled vocabulary (listed below) to describe what is included.
-* Archivists should keep smaller pieces of born-digital media such as floppy disks or flash drives with the collection when moved to the stacks.
+* Archivists should keep smaller pieces of born-digital media such as floppy disks or flash drives with the collection when moved to the stacks and update the Digital Archives tab in the [shelf list](<https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Master%20shelf%20list.xls?d=w5e47b298820e4ed493f614b98b20e8c1&csf=1&web=1&e=YHN6ZZ> "https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Master%20shelf%20list.xls?d=w5e47b298820e4ed493f614b98b20e8c1&csf=1&web=1&e=YHN6ZZ").
 The Digital Archivist and Accessioning Archivist will identify a storage location for computer towers and laptops.
 The accessioning team member will shelve the computer and record the location in the born-digital inventory and the master shelf list.
 * If it is a small amount of born-digital material, the accessioning archivist should create the disk images for the collection.
-This decision should be made in consultation with the digital archivist.
+This decision should be made in consultation with the Digital Archivist.

 If a collection (or addition to a collection) is comprised exclusively of born-digital media and/or hardware:

-* The Accessioning Archivist notifies and assigns accessioning responsibilities to the Digital Archivist. born-digital media and/or hardware is temporarily stored in the accessioning area until retrieved by the digital archivist for accessioning.
+* The Accessioning Archivist notifies and assigns accessioning responsibilities to the Digital Archivist; born-digital media and/or hardware is temporarily stored in the accessioning area until retrieved by the digital archivist for accessioning.
-* The digital archivist accessions the born-digital media and/or hardware, using the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.
+* The Digital Archivist accessions the born-digital media and/or hardware, using the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.
-* Where possible, the digital archivist will image disks and ingest disk images into the digital repository at the point of accessioning.
+* Where possible, the Digital Archivist will image disks and ingest disk images into the digital repository at the point of accessioning.
 * The digital archivist adds information about the file transfer to the born-digital inventory, which is stored as a tab in the master shelf list.
 The archivist should also note whether they have ingested the material into the digital repository.
 * The digital archivist creates BD box(es) for accessioned media, including hard drives removed from laptops and computer towers.
 If it is not possible to remove a hard drive from its casing, the location of the hardware will be recorded on the master shelf list and the born-digital inventory.